Effective generation for foliated surfaces: results and applications: Preliminaries

-In particular, if $R$ is a $K_{\cal F}+\Delta$-negative extremal ray, there exists a contraction only contracting curves tangent to $\cal F$ whose numerical classes are contained in $R$. \end{theorem} \begin{proof} If $\Delta = 0$ this is \cite{McQuillan08}, the case where $\Delta \neq 0$ follows from \cite{CS18}. \end{proof}
+Moreover, there exists a contraction $c_R\colon X \rightarrow Y$ contracting exactly those curves in $X$ whose numerical classes are contained in $R$ and such that the following conditions holds: \begin{enumerate} \item if $c_R\colon X \rightarrow Y$ is birational then $c_R$ contracts only $\cal F$-invariant curves;